Frequently Asked Questions

 - Strengthen your voice: Let the DNA help your company influence the important policy decisions that are swirling in the industry

-A. In its early stages, the association is being led by an Interim Board of individuals from the companies that were instrumental in the association’s founding and launch, listed below.
-Later, after the DNA’s launch phase, the members will elect the organization’s leaders.
+A. In its early stages, the association was led by an Interim Board of individuals from the companies that were instrumental in the association’s founding and launch, listed below.
+Later, after the DNA’s launch phase, the members elected the organization’s leaders.

 Q. Is the DNA a lobbying organization?

 A. As part of exercising effective leadership, the DNA will advocate for and represent the interests of the domain name industry before public policy makers.
-Whether we call it “lobbying” or something else, we do believe it will be part of our education mission to meet with people and talk about all the things the industry does.
+Whether this is called “lobbying” or something else, we do believe it will be part of our education and engagement mission to meet with people and talk about all the things the industry does.
 However, whatever we call it, it won’t be our sole function.

 Q. Is the DNA only focused on the new gTLDs?

-A. The new gTLDS are a catalyst for the formation of the DNA, but are not our primary focus.
-The DNA’s main focus is on promoting, advancing, and supporting the common interests of the domain name industry.
+A. Short answer is “NO“.
+The DNA is focused on Domain Names.
+Country Code TLDs (ccTLDs), Brand TLDs (DotBrands), Geographic TLDs (GeoTLDs) and Generic TLDs (gTLDs), old and new, are Domain Names.
+While the new gTLDs were a catalyst for the formation of the DNA, these are not our primary focus.
+The DNA’s main focus is on promoting, advancing, and supporting the common interests of the domain name industry, and highlighting the benefits and innovation made possible by domain names, DNS and TLDs.

 Q. Has the association accomplished anything yet?